Ironavenger475/Ironavenger475/README.md

 ### Hi there 👋
-I'm Samraysh, A CSE IOT student at SRM University
+I'm Samraysh, a CSE IOT student at SRM University